Eric DuewekeLecturer in Urban Planning

-Eric Dueweke is a Lecturer in the Urban and Regional Planning Program at the Taubman College.
-He teaches the Integrative Field Experience ("capstone") course to second-year Masters of Urban Planning students.
+Eric Dueweke is a lecturer in urban and regional planning at the University of Michigan’s Taubman College of Architecture and Urban Planning.
+He teaches the Integrative Field Experience capstone course to second-year Master of Urban Planning students.
 The capstone is a planning studio course that works on a real-world project with a nonprofit or local government partner.
-Several of Dueweke’s recent capstone projects address land banking and vacant property issues in Detroit or Flint.
+Several of Dueweke’s recent capstone projects address land banking and vacant property issues in Detroit and Flint, Michigan.
 In addition to negotiating projects with capstone clients, he serves as a liaison to practicing planners, especially from the nonprofit sector, in Detroit and statewide.

-He is a member of the Board of Directors of the Michigan Association of Planning, as well as several community based organizations in Detroit.
-Prior to coming to UM in 2002, Dueweke worked for over 20 years with Detroit nonprofits in the fields of arts, special events and community development.
+Dueweke is a member of several community-based organizations in Detroit and serves on the board of directors of the Michigan Association of Planning.
+Prior to joining Taubman College in 2002, Dueweke worked for more than 20 years with Detroit nonprofits in the fields of arts, special events, and community development.

 He received a Bachelor of Arts from Wayne State University and a Master of Business Administration from the State University of New York at Binghamton.